For Robin MacFarlane, successful dog training is both a science and an improvisational art.

 In early 2011 Robin was awarded a Certificate of Appreciation for Patriotic Civilian Service by the Department of the Army for her work with military dogs in North Afghanistan.

-Since 1998 Robin has trained and handled more than 15,000 pet dogs and puppies.
-She has taught 100’s of national and international workshops and has been hired by several police agencies to assist with their K9 Units.
+Since 1998 Robin has trained and handled tens of thousands of dogs, from puppies, to pets and working dogs.
+She has taught 100’s of workshops and has been hired by several police agencies to assist with their K9 Units.
 She has also served as a consultant for product development with several manufacturers.
 In addition, MacFarlane is a published author in trade periodicals, has produced multiple training DVDs and is a content and blog contributor for Dogtra and Gun Dog Supply.
 See below to view a partial list of Robin’s accomplishments:

 - 2015 University Wisconsin Platteville, Distinguished Alumni Award